Parsl/parsl.github.io/_posts/2024-10-29-removing-channels.md

 For running remotely on other sites, the rough consensus amongst core Parsl people is that you should have Parsl submit tasks into Globus Compute - see the links to Yadu's talks and Reid's blog post above.

 For running on a cluster with no resource manager, our suggestion is to bite the bullet and install a resource manager: Parsl should not be trying to be a lightweight or fake resource manager.
 The most tested resource manager is <a href="https://slurm.schedmd.com/documentation.html">Slurm</a>.
 The Slurm provider is even tested in our automated tests (after Nick Tyler's contribution <a href="https://github.com/Parsl/parsl/pull/3606">in September</a>).

+Some users start HTEX worker pools themselves manually, without using Parsl's channel or provider mechanism to do so.
+These changes don't affect that: manual worker pools remains as moderately-supported as always.

 ### Obscure Changes